Scorbinwen/Tensorflow-Installation/README.md

 **Notice:the command below may fail,just try more times.**
 conda install tensorflow-gpu

-## Step6. update the pip source
+## Step6. update the pip source to accelerate the download speed
 source activate tensorflow-gpu
 mkdir .pip
 vim .pip/pip.conf
+copy the following source to .pip/pip.conf
-copy source below to .pip/pip.conf:
+(Notice: Enter the insert mode(press key "i") before you copy the following source to ./pip/pip.conf):
 "
 [global]
 index-url = http://mirrors.aliyun.com/pypi/simple/
 [install]
 trusted-host = mirrors.aliyun.com
 "
-apt-get update
+After you copy this source to the pip.conf,press "esc" to escape from the insert mode,and then type into ":wq" to save ./pip/pip.conf apt-get update
 ### then you can install the libs you need using pip install xxx(e.g. pip install opencv-python)
 Problems you may encounter: